yale-cpsc-419-templates/pset-1-template/README.md

     * "Nationalities", containing all nationalities of each agent, each on its own line
     * "Timespan", containing the *year* of each agent's `begin_date` and the *year* of each agent's `end_date`, separated by a hyphen
         * Some agents are still alive/active; in those cases the Timespan column must contain text such as "1967-"
-    * This list must be sorted in ascending alphabetical order of agent name, then part, and finally by nationality
+    * This list must be sorted in ascending alphabetical order of agent name then part
 * A section with header "Classified As", containing a list of all classifiers for the object, with one per line
   * This list must be sorted in ascending alphabetical order of the classifier name
 * A section with header "Information", containing a table of all `references` to the object, with two columns: "Type" and "Content" (with the obvious values)